Shepshub/Sun-Country-Delays-Excel-Report/README.md

   ![image](https://github.com/user-attachments/assets/2672935f-92ea-4510-acbb-210d2ffe32be)

-     MX has, far and away, the most controllable delay codes over the two months, with 121 delays coded in August and 47 in September.
+     Along with having 2 of the top 5 delay codes, MX has, far and away, the most controllable delay codes over the two months, with 121 delays coded in August and 47 in September.
 This accounts for 31% of all controllable delays over the two months.

 4. Delay Time Distribution